-This article explains the steps one can take to turn on or off the performance detector feature in the Microsoft Edge browser.
+This article explains the steps to turn on or off the performance detector feature in the Microsoft Edge browser.

 The Microsoft Edge browser is the default browser in Windows 11.
 However, users can switch to their preferred or favorite browser anytime.
 Edge is based on Chromium, similar to Google Chrome and other Chromium-based browsers today.

-Microsoft Edge browser will attempt to detect your device performance and put tabs to sleep when memory pressure is high and slowing down your computer.
+Microsoft Edge browser will attempt to detect your device performance and put tabs to sleep when memory pressure is high and your computer is slowing down.

 This feature will proactively take steps to minimize resource usage when your device is under pressure to keep your device running smoothly.